bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="1.18 The Whole Script"
   alt="1.18 The Whole Script." />

-To get this final piece of functionality that we want, we need one more line in our script.
+<p>To get this final piece of functionality that we want, we need one more
+line in our script.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 127. example, the whole script (77) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">